seansusmilch/noTBA-scripterx/README.md

 python ./checkAllEps.py
 ```

-## Setup with Scripter-X
+## Scripter-X Setup

-This will allow your server to check episodes as they're added, and automatically refresh metadata of those episodes based on a scheduled task.
+This Scripter-X setup will allow your server to check episodes as they're added, and automatically refresh metadata of those episodes based on a scheduled task.

 ### Find Python